straut12/sj4u-gh/_pages/ref/linux/vnc-ssh.md

 # ssh Key Authentication
 ssh-keygen is a way of creating a secure method to log into remote hosts and allow transfer of code/files/data between your system/client and github or another PC/server.
 The general concept is two files with keys (a private and matching public key) are created and stored in ~/.ssh.
 The public key is copied to the remote host (ie github) or server (in the server authorized_keys file).
 When connecting from your PC/client to the remote host/server a check will be done to confirm the private and public keys match.

+> seahorse is a gui version for checking ssh keys

 Example files for RSA algo ssh
 * Private -> **id_rsa** (The private key acts as a password, remains on your PC, and should not be shared)
 * Public -> **id_rsa.pub** (The public key is copied to remote host (ie github or server).
 When you login, the remote is able to use the public key for verification and grant access. (in server scenario the sshd_config will also need to be updated to disable the default simple PasswordAuthentication)